geovern/PasswordSafetyAnalyser/passwordStrengthCheck/README.md

 ### Strength Calculation:

-Password Strength is calculad by adding 1 point to it for every metric, the metrics being:
+Password Strength is calculated by adding 1 point to it for every metric, the metrics being:
 <br>
 - Contains at least 8 characters
 - Contains lower case letters